thesp0nge/dawnscanner/README.md

 In case of need, there is a quick command line option reference running ```dawn -h``` at your OS prompt.

 ```
-$ bundle exec dawn -h
+$ dawn -h
-08:05:21 [*] dawn v1.0.0 is starting up

 Usage: dawn [options] target_directory

+Examples:
-Examples:$ dawn a_sinatra_webapp_directory
+    $ dawn a_sinatra_webapp_directory
     $ dawn -C the_rails_blog_engine
-$ dawn -C --output json a_sinatra_webapp_directory
+    $ dawn -C --json a_sinatra_webapp_directory
+    $ dawn --ascii-tabular-report my_rails_blog_ecommerce
+    $ dawn --html -F my_report.html my_rails_blog_ecommerce

   -r, --rails                                  force dawn to consider the target a rails application
   -s, --sinatra                                force dawn to consider the target a sinatra application
   -p, --padrino                                force dawn to consider the target a padrino application
   -G, --gem-lock                               force dawn to scan only for vulnerabilities affecting dependencies in Gemfile.lock
   -D, --debug                                  enters dawn debug mode
   -f, --list-known-framework                   list ruby MVC frameworks supported by dawn
   -k, --list-knowledgebase [check_name]        list dawn known security checks.
 If check_name is specified dawn says if check is present or not
-   -o, --output [console, json. csv, html]	the output will be in the specified format
+  -a, --ascii-tabular-report                   cause dawn to format findings using table in ascii art
+  -j, --json                                   cause dawn to format findings using json
   -V, --verbose                                the output will be more verbose
   -C, --count-only                             dawn will only count vulnerabilities (useful for scripts)
   -z, --exit-on-warn                           dawn will return number of found vulnerabilities as exit code
+  -F, --file                                   tells dawn to write output to filename
   -v, --version                                show version information
   -h, --help                                   show this help
 ```

 ### Codesake::Dawn security scan in action